Kate Bartholomew: Career

 One day, sitting at the sewing machine in her small novelty shop on one of the side streets of Portland, her usually pleasant nature became revolted at the sight of the endless yards of drab-colored felt on which she was working.
 She rose to her feet stating, "I'm sick of this stuff!", and threw it to the floor.
 "Now I'm going to make the most frivolous, riotous, foolish thing I can think of."
 She picked up scraps of the brightest colors in the spectrum.
 From remnant box, waste basket and litter of the shop, she gathered odds and ends, cut them in long triangular pieces, sewed them, topped the whole with a flashy, button-like piece and created a small skull-cap of brilliant hues.
 It looked like a rainbow.
 Tossing it into the display window, Bartholomew didn't care what it was called, or what it looked like; she just knew that she felt better.
 She had to have some outlet and that cap was it.

 A few minutes later, a young newsboy saw the cap in the window and ventured inside and bought the cap.
 From that cap sprang a business of at least 100,000 caps a year, for it wasn't long after the first newsboy appeared before the rest of the "gang" had to have one, too.
 The caps couldn't be made fast enough in those first days.
 Sometimes a line of young customers stood at Bartholomew's elbow waiting their turn to be fitted.
 To the one helpful worker who first named the cap, other workers were added, including other elderly women who had insufficient incomes.

 With seven pieces in the crown and every piece a different color, it was an art to blend them so that no inharmonious combinations occurred.
 It was the art knowledge in Bartholomew that produced pleasant results.
 The caps varied in color combinations, to please individual tastes.
 They became known as "Jazz caps”.
-In September 1919, she filed for a patent on the cap, and in April 1920, she filed for a patent on a different version of it.
+In September 1919, she filed for a patent on the cap, and in April 1920, she filed for a patent on a secondary version of it.